 Is Discord Not Detecting Your Mic?
 Here’s the Likely Fix

-If you enjoy online gaming, you definitely use Discord.
-This diverse chat app allows you to communicate with your friends and enables you to do a variety of other things.
-Nonetheless, Discord is predominantly used for gaming, particularly as a VoIP service.
+Discord is a diverse chat app that allows you to communicate with your friends and enables you to do a variety of other things.
+Discord is predominantly used for gaming, particularly as a VoIP service.

-Although it usually works like a charm and requires little effort for setting up, problems can still occur.
-It’s easy to see why “Discord not picking up mic” is definitely not an issue you want to see when planning a game with your buddies.
+Although it usually works like a charm and requires little effort to set up, problems can still occur.
+It’s easy to see why “Discord not picking up mic” is an issue you want to see when planning a game with your buddies.
 Here’s how to fix this annoying problem.

-The first thing that a tech support official will ask you is “Have you tried restarting the app?”
-Then, they’ll ask “Have you tried restarting the device?”
-Trivial as it may sound, a simple restart can often fix a variety of things that go wrong on your device.
+The first thing that a tech support official will ask you is, “Have you tried restarting the app?”
+Then, they’ll ask, “Have you tried restarting the device?”
+Trivial as it may sound, a simple restart can often fix various things that go wrong on your device.

 - So, simply turn off the app by navigating to the system tray, right-clicking the Discord icon, and selecting Quit Discord.
 Then, run the app to see if the error persists.

-- If it’s still present, restart your device and see if this has fixed the issue.
-In the likely case of the error persisting, move on to the following method.
+- If your mic doesn’t work, restart your device and see if this has fixed the issue.
+In case the error persists, move on to the following method.

 Update the Drivers

 If there’s a missing, outdated, or corrupted audio driver on your system, chances are that it’s the one causing all the fuss.
-The solution here is simply updating your audio drivers.
+The solution here is simply to update your audio drivers.

-There are a couple of ways you can update your audio drivers.
-The easiest is checking your sound card and downloading the corresponding driver from the manufacturer’s site.
+You may need to check your sound card and download the corresponding driver from the manufacturer’s site.
 Another way would be finding an auto-update tool that will scan your system and components and automatically find and download all the necessary drivers.

 Try Running as Admin

 For some reason, a problem may occur when running an app normally.
-This can be the case with this particular error, but also with many other issues.
-What you can try is running the Discord app as administrator.
+This can be the case with this particular error and many other issues.
+What you can try is running the Discord app as an administrator.